fevieira27/ImageRecognitionAI-R/README.md

 - The third script has all 15 models above, but is also using **Google and Azure Vision AI** (API keys required) to further improve tags and to identify landmarks and addresses.

 ![Example of complex script with Vision APIs for Location](./img/Location_Example.jpg)

-Future update ideas:
-- Based on all the above knowledge about the image, generate a social media text using AI with location and hashtags for easy posting.
+- Based on all the above knowledge about the image, the forth script generates a prompt for Bing Chat requesting a social media text for easier posting, feeding the AI with location and hashtags identified.